maephae/Simple-Text-Intersect/README.md

  exclude recurring
- return data from recurring i space with n length window scan for string and return the place it appears in text
+ return data from recurring i space with n length window scan for string and return the place it appears in text two kinds of returns, string with space sep or array